• Menu

-Taking a ferry to the Netherlands from England is a great way to explore mainland Europe with your car, as Holland borders both Belgium and Germany, and is also within a few hours drive from Northern France.
+Taking a ferry to the Netherlands from England is one of the easiest ways to reach mainland Europe with your own vehicle.
+Not only does Holland share borders with both Belgium and Germany, but northern France is also just a few hours’ drive away.

-So whether you’re planning to explore those famous Dutch ‘coffee shops’, or buy yourself a new pair of clogs, grab yourself a Heineken, a slab of Gouda, and let’s set sail, my lekkerdings!
+So whether you’re planning to explore Amsterdam’s famous ‘coffee shops’, cycle through the Dutch countryside or simply buy yourself a new pair of clogs, grab a Heineken, a slab of Gouda, and let’s set sail, my lekkerdings!

 Which UK Ferry Ports Serve the Netherlands?